b0llull0s/Groxy/README.md

 ## Planned Features

 - `TLS` Encryption: Enhance security with TLS encryption.
-- Certificate rotation: Periodically replacing SSL/TLS certificates with new ones to ensure the ongoing security of the connection.
+- `Certificate rotation`: Periodically replacing SSL/TLS certificates with new ones to ensure the ongoing security of the connection.
 - `Authorization`: Controls who can access the proxy and what actions they can perform.
 - `Polyglot` Features: Add support for `C++` and multiple protocols.
 - `Rate Limiting Middleware`: Implement rate limiting to control traffic flow.
-- Add validation for incoming and outgoing requests.
+- `Validation` for incoming and outgoing requests.

 ## Certificates
 - The certificates provided in the repository are for testing purposes.